Get to Know Us

-Zara debuted as a filmmaker with 'A Spirited Journey' - a documentary filmed in Nepal in 2020.
-This year it was shortlisted at the Pinewood Studios Lift -Off First Time Filmmaker Festival and has recently won the Technical Award for Best Production - Documentary at the Inaugural Global Tourism Film Festival.
-The film about marginalised and disabled women and follows the works of UN and Rotary International supported charity, Seven Women.
+Scottistani Productions launched with 'A Spirited Journey' - a documentary filmed in Nepal in 2020.
+It was shortlisted at the Pinewood Studios Lift -Off First Time Filmmaker Festival in 2021 and was awarded the Technical Award for Best Production - Documentary at the Inaugural Global Tourism Film Festival.
+The film about marginalised and disabled women and follows the works of the UN-supported charity, Seven Women.

 In June 2022, Zara undertook her second philanthropic filming project, shooting a short documentary for CHAS (Children's.
 Hospices Across Scotland) over 10 days while climbing the world's highest freestanding mountain in the world at 19,340 feet - Kilimanjaro.
 The film captures the beauty of the mountain and the experience of grieving parents who conquer the mountain in memory of the loved ones they lost.
 The documentary was premiered at the Global Tourism Film Festival in Canada where Zara was awarded a Female Filmmaker and Director Award.